skyformat99/Hermes/DESIGN.md

 # Hermes design

 In this document, we will define each feature of Hermes.
 We will describe how to use it.
 Let's begin with an overview of Hermes core functionalities.

-Hermes has three different parts:
+Hermes has three parts:

 - Network softwares:

-    coming soon.
+    The purpose of Hermes is to provide to his user a simple c++ library supporting TCP/UDP protocol, and helping the user to create and use those network softwares.
+    Hermes owns two dedicated namespaces to permit his user to construct client and server following TCP or UDP protocol.

 - Serialization:

     Hermes is a, fast and easy, way to send and receive serialized data through a socket.
 Thanks to Google Protocol Buffers and FlatBuffers, Hermes could send/receive serialized data.

-Note: JSON is not handled by default, because all famous library has a to_string() method.
+Note: JSON is not handled by default because all famous library
+      has a to_string() method.

 - Modules:

     Hermes is split into modules, you do not have to use all features if you do not want to.
     That's why, you will find them into the repository include/modules.